LayorX/threads-dlp/README.en.md

 - **Database Management**: Uses SQLite to store video metadata, preventing duplicate downloads.
 - **Web Dashboard**: Integrates `Datasette` to provide a web interface for browsing and querying the data stored in SQLite.
 - **Cloud-Native**: Comes with a complete `Dockerfile` and `Procfile` for one-click deployment to container-supporting cloud platforms like [Zeabur](https://zeabur.com/).

+## Core Dependencies

+### YouTube Uploader

+The automated upload functionality of this project is powered by the excellent open-source tool [youtubeuploader](https://github.com/porjo/youtubeuploader), developed by [porjo](https://github.com/porjo).

+#### Cross-Platform Strategy (Windows vs. Linux)

+To balance the convenience of local development with the compatibility requirements of cloud deployment, we have adopted the following strategy:

+- **Windows (Local Development):** The project repository directly includes the `youtubeuploader.exe` executable.
+When you run `uploader.py` in a Windows environment, it defaults to using this file, allowing you to test the upload functionality locally without extra setup.
+- **Linux (Cloud Deployment):** The `Dockerfile` is configured to automatically download the latest **Linux (amd64)** version from the official `youtubeuploader` releases page during the Docker image build process.
+This ensures that the upload command executes correctly in Linux-based cloud environments like Zeabur.

+This approach guarantees seamless use of the upload feature, whether you are developing locally or deploying to the cloud.

 ## 🚀 Local Quick Start